 (I, II) Design and evaluation of information storage and retrieval systems, including defining and building a database and producing the necessary queries for access to the stored information.
 Relational database management systems, structured query language, and data storage facilities.
 Applications of data structures such as lists, inverted lists and trees.
 System security, maintenance, recovery and definition.
 Interfacing host languages to database systems and object-relational mapping tools.
 NoSQL databases and distributed databases.
-Prerequisite: CSCI262 with a grade of C- or higher.
-3 hours lecture; 3 semester hours.
+Prerequisite: CSCI200 with a grade of C- or higher or CSCI262 with a grade of C- or higher.